What to expect while you are in hospital

-Health information is collected for your care and treatment.
+Health information is collected to provide you with appropriate care and treatment.
+We also need it to: keep you and others safe, for quality improvement and administrative purposes, to plan for and fund health services, to carry out teaching and research, and for statistical purposes.
 Usually it will be collected directly from you, but if this is not possible/practical it may be collected from another person and then checked with you as soon as possible.
 It is important that the information we hold about you is accurate and up to date in order to provide a safe standard of care during your stay in hospital.
 You may choose to provide additional information which may help in providing context to your current hospitalisation.

 Security of your information

 Your information will be stored securely.
 Only authorised staff will be able to access your information.
 It is normal practice to give necessary and relevant information about you to your GP and/or referring practitioner.
 Other health professionals and relevant community agencies may be provided with information in order to deliver appropriate health services.
 If you do not wish this to happen, please make staff aware.
 In most cases we would require your consent before we would release information about you to somebody else.
 In certain situations however, we are compelled by law to release information (Police search warrant, or children at risk).

 You can request access to your information and may request correction of it if necessary.